killuhwhale/reportr/README.md

 TODO TONIGHT
+Get Server Side PDF generation sample working
+- Set up Puppeteer on Server
+- Create client page that shows the "Annual report in html"
+- Set up client-server logic to Start a request to reserver with the page url
+    - page unique by dairy_id
+- Once request is received, use puppeteer to go to that page, and generate a PDF
+- Send generated PDF back to client to where the callback will download the PDF.

 - ANNUAL Report:
   - Harvest Events (Almost done complete w/ upload from TSV!)
   - Fresh water sources and analyses (2)